bacionejs/rob/README.md

 #### Controls
 - joystick to rotate (swipe)
 - tap to move/stop
-- tap     upper-right to pickup stuff
-- tap-tap upper-right for door
+- tap-tap upper-right to pickup stuff, open door and hide
 - tap-tap upper-left for flashlight